igmoweb/acronyms/README.md

 - `POC`: Proof Of Concept.
 When you start a project in a quick way, with no real testing at all, non-legible code written fast until it becomes a real project and is too late to fix all that garbage.
 - `RIP`: Rest In Peace.
 Those are bad news, normally.
 - `ROFL`: hahahahahahahahahahhahahahahahahahahahhahhahhahahahahhaahahahahaahhahaahahaha.
 Rolling On Floor Laughing while you keep your face completely serious in front of your screen.
+- `STFU`: Shut The Fuck Up.
+Not used too often in Slack but probably thought very often.
 - `UK`: A used-to-be-european country.
 - `SoW`: It's not a saw, it's just a Statement of Work.
 Copied and pasted from some random site: `Detailed description of the specific services or tasks a contractor is required to perform under a contract.
 SOW is usually incorporated in a contract, indirectly by reference or directly as an attachment.`
 - `WC`: WordCamp.
 Where people that do WordPress talk about WordPress all the time.
 Example: "Excuse me, where is the WC in this WC venue?"